Unified Vertex Motion Estimation for Integrated Video Stabilization and Stitching in Tractor-Trailer Wheeled Robots: Our Approach

 \section{Our Approach}

 A schematic overview of the unified vertex motion Video Stabilization and Stitching method is presented in Fig.\ref{fig:system}.
 Our approach is primarily based on a unified optimization framework that simultaneously addresses video stitching and stabilization tasks.
 In the initial phase, camera units installed on both the tractor and the trailer undergo separate pre-calibration and individual stitching procedures to produce two partial surround views of the robot.
-Specifically, one partial surround view is constructed from the tractor-mounted camera, while the other is generated from the trailer-mounted camera.Following this, feature matching is employed to establish intra and inter-motions, thus forming a unified vertex motion, which serves to harmonize the motion associated with both stabilization and stitching.
-Then, the unified optimization process is aimed at mitigating temporal instability within the intra-frames of each camera and aligning the inter-frames between the two adjacent partial surround views.
+Specifically, one partial surround view is constructed from the tractor-mounted camera, while the other is generated from the trailer-mounted camera.
+Following this, feature matching is employed to establish intra motions and inter motions, thus forming a unified vertex motion, which serves to harmonize the motion associated with both stabilization and stitching.
+Then, the unified optimization process simultaneously addresses temporal stabilization (smoothing intra-camera motions across consecutive frames) and spatial stitching (aligning inter-camera views from adjacent tractor/trailer units), thereby enforcing spatiotemporal consistency in both overlapping and non-overlapping regions.
 Lastly, the panoramic video is artfully crafted through mesh warping methods, akin to those delineated in \citep{single}.
 A detailed block diagram showcasing the specific technical aspects is presented in Fig. \ref{fig:pipeline}.